| BY BRAMANTYO

 and artist in residence program at Pacific Bridge in Oakland, we felt

+very involved.
 In our grief, the watermelon came to mind.
 I heard the report of hundreds

 of heads impaled on sticks and again the watermelon came to mind.
 The